rylanc/norby/README.md

 norby
 =====

-Call your Ruby classes from node.js
+Call your Ruby libraries from node.js

 ## To install